Sanya-Bahl/Cookit/README.md

 ## Getting started

 ### Requirements
-- a simple text editor/ HTML CSS and Javascript editor
+- a simple text editor/ HTML CSS and Javascript editor.
+- make sure you have MongoDB installed in your system.
 ### Running the code
 - clone or download this repository
 - To install nmp packages run the following command in REPL.